Rohini-996/90DaysOfDevOps/2026/day-40/day-40-first-workflow.md

 ```

 ```
-ask 4: Add More Steps
+Task 4: Add More Steps
 Create cicd.yml to also:
  1. checkout code
  2. Build code